Chapter 5. Using quotas and limit ranges

 Quotas are set by cluster administrators and are scoped to a given project.
 OpenShift Container Platform project owners can change quotas for their project, but not limit ranges.
 OpenShift Container Platform users cannot modify quotas or limit ranges.

-The following describes the set of compute resources and object types that may be managed by a quota.
+The following tables describe the set of compute resources and object types that a quota might manage.

 |